Help with tax from friends, family, professionals or other organisations

 Prices vary depending on the functionality desired although some apps have free, basic offerings (typically as a way to promote their more advanced products).

-Apps may make it easier when the time comes to complete any tax return required (although you may need to make adjustments to the figures - see our quick word of warning below).
-Indeed, some apps help you to do a tax return by automating it from the data or offering to introduce you to their accountants (if you want more personalised help).
+Apps may make it easier when the time comes to complete any tax return required (although you may need to make adjustments to the figures - see our quick word of warning directly below).
+Indeed, some apps help you to do a tax return by automating it from the data.
 This approach means that they can often offer accountancy support at an affordable rate, because a lot of the accounting work is taken care of by the app.

 More widely, some apps may also point out potential tax savings and deductions that you could benefit from and some may offer you access to ‘expert advice.’

 You should also remember that HMRC, currently, have their own free software that can be used by those who want to file a tax return online although we recognise that going it alone can be a bit daunting, especially if you’re a first-time filer and some people might like the extra support from the app.
-Note however - HMRC’s free software will not be available to use for Making Tax Digital for Income Tax, so you may eventually need to use a third party provider anyway.
+Note however – it is not clear whether any free HMRC software will be available to use for Making Tax Digital for Income Tax, so you may eventually need to use a third party provider anyway.
+There is guidance on GOV.UK about finding software that works with Making Tax Digital for Income Tax.

 Using apps to track your income and expenses for your tax return